venugopal2412/sample-branch-setup/README.md

 Once everything is stable and tested, the develop branch is merged into main for release.
 Ensure that all feature work is tested and approved before merging into develop.

+# Merging and Workflow
+# Feature Work:

+Create a feature branch from main.
+After completing the feature, create a pull request (PR) to merge into develop.
+Keep develop up-to-date with changes from main to avoid conflicts.
+# Bug Fixes:

+Create a bugfix branch or hotfix branch from main.
+Once the issue is resolved, merge back into main and develop.
+# Release Process:

+Create a release/<version> branch from develop when preparing for a release.
+Make any final adjustments, fixes, or documentation.
+Merge the release branch into both main and develop.